goderich/dissertation/dissertation.md

 On the other hand, Squliq has no consonant alternation in either of these two verbs.
 Note that the form *swaʔun* 'how (PV)' [taken from @egerod1965, p.
 262] does not show vowel coalescence, even though it applies in the forms *ʔəsan* 'to go (LV)' and *ʔəson* 'to go (PV)'.
 A possible explanation for this is that the regularization of these two verbs occurred at different times, with 'to go' regularizing first and therefore undergoing vowel coalescence.
 Other verbs in Egerod's data do show vowel coalescence in the same environment, so it is unlikely to be dialectal variation.

 There are also regularizations of individual roots, that are not part of a larger pattern of regularization.
-For example the verb 'to close', shown in @tbl:regularization-close, has an alternating schwa vowel in the final syllable in Matu'uwal, Squliq, Skikun, and Klesan (see @sec:historical-schwa-alternations).
-However it is regular in Plngawan, Matu'aw, and S'uli.
+For example, the verb 'to close', shown in @tbl:regularization-close, has an alternating schwa vowel in the final syllable in Matu'uwal, Squliq, Skikun, and Klesan (see @sec:historical-schwa-alternations).
+However, it is regular in Plngawan, Matu'aw, and S'uli.

 : Regularization of the verb 'to close' in Plngawan, Matu'aw, and S'uli {#tbl:regularization-close}